-Continuing state of good repair investments is critical to maintain system reliability, maintaining current riders, and attracting new riders.
-WMATA's research found that at least 30% of ridership losses in 2013 to 2016 were due to declining customer on-time performance and the state of good repair backlog at the time.43 Since then, WMATA implemented an intensive rebuilding effort to rehabilitate its aging infrastructure, which resulted in a \$2.1 billion reduction of its state of good repair backlog.44 Dedicated funding from Virginia, Maryland and Washington, D.C. allows WMATA to make even more investments in its capital improvement program to correct years of underinvestment, further reduce the state of good repair backlog and increase reliability.
+Continuing state of good repair investments is critical to maintain system reliability, maintaining current riders and attracting new riders.
+WMATA's research found that at least 30% of ridership losses in 2013 to 2016 were due to declining customer on-time performance and the state of good repair backlog at the time.41 Since then, WMATA implemented an intensive rebuilding effort to rehabilitate its aging infrastructure, which resulted in a \$2.1 billion reduction of its state of good repair backlog.42 Dedicated funding from Virginia, Maryland and Washington, D.C. allows WMATA to make even more investments in its capital improvement program to correct years of underinvestment, further reduce the state of good repair backlog and increase reliability.

 The most visible expenditure of FY 2020 capital funds was the second phase of the Platform Improvement Project.
 In May 2020, WMATA closed four stations on the Orange Line for full platform reconstruction and station improvements.
 WMATA also closed the Silver Line during the Summer of 2020 to expedite the Silver Line Phase 2 tie in and simplify rail operations to improve construction efficiency and safety during the pandemic.
-Including the reconstruction of Metrorail stations in Virginia, WMATA invested over \$480 million in capital funding on platforms and structures in FY 2020.
-45
+Including the reconstruction of Metrorail stations in Virginia, WMATA invested over \$480 million in capital funding on platforms and structures in FY 2020.43

-WMATA spent over \$1.7 billion on capital projects in FY 2020, a significant increase in capital spending and more than double the \$714 million investment made five years prior in FY 2015.
-The largest capital investments in FY 2020 were upgrading station and passenger facilities and completing the purchase of 7000-series railcars.
-The delivery of 7000-series railcars dramatically improved railcar reliability, increasing the distance trains traveled without delays by 44% from FY 2019 to FY 2020.
-The first projects in FY 2020, a significant increase in capital spending series and capital spending series are spending series and capital spending series series are spending series and capital spending series and capital spending series are spending series and capital series are spending series and capital series and capital series are spending series are spending series and capital series are spending series and capital series are spending series are spending series are spending series and capital series are spending series are spendi

-Metrorail car service in FY 2020.
-49 WMATA is already seeing positive returns as it ramps up its capital investment and reduces its state of good repair backlog.
-For instance, more than 88% of Metrorail customers were on time during FY 2019, and Metrorail rider offloads declined by nearly 13% from FY 2019 - FY 2020.50 In Q3 FY 2020, WMATA initiated a Request for Proposals for future 8000-series railcars.
-The contract award is anticipated to be finalized Q3 of FY 2021.51 NVTC supports WMATA's continued investment in its capital program to increase the reliability, safety and performance of the system and rebuild ridership.
+WMATA spent over \$1.7 billion on capital projects in FY 2020, a significant increase in capital spending and more than double the \$714 million investment made five years prior in FY 2015.44 The largest capital investments in FY 2020 were upgrading station and passenger facilities and completing the purchase of 7000-series railcars.45 The delivery of 7000-series railcars dramatically improved railcar reliability, increasing the distance trains traveled without delays by 44% from FY 2019 to FY 2020.46 7000-series railcars accounted for 65% of all Metrorail car service in FY 2020.47 WMATA is already seeing positive returns as it ramps up its capital investment and reduces its state of good repair backlog.
+For instance, more than 88% of Metrorail customers were on time during FY 2019, and Metrorail rider offloads declined by nearly 13% from FY 2019 - FY 2020.48 In Q3 FY 2020, WMATA initiated a Request for Proposals for future 8000-series railcars.
+The contract award is anticipated to be finalized Q3 of FY 2021.49 NVTC supports WMATA's continued investment in its capital program to increase the reliability, safety and performance of the system and rebuild ridership.